tankste/app/README.md

 Your open source gas station mobile app.
 We love the minimalistic of the Bertha app from Mercedes and want to keep them alive!
 So we create this project.

+## Configuration ##

+All secrets are needs to be defined in `config.json`.
+At this moment we maintain an duplicated configuration for every platform.
+In future this should be auto-generated created by build scripts.

+* Flutter: `config.json`
+* Android: `android/app/src/main/res/values/config.xml`
+* iOS: `ios/Config.xcconfig`

 ## Data source ##

 The gas station data are provided by [Tankerkönig](https://creativecommons.tankerkoenig.de/).
 Thanks for this API!
 We will replace this by our own API in future days.